-Compared to the existing forms in the literature, the Phillips curve developed in this paper has the interesting feature to reproduce a role for sluggish expectations in the inflation an output dynamics, as well as possible positive weights on past inflation, which was not the case in purely forward-looking models.
-Such a form can be an alternative way to reproduce a role for sticky expectations in inflation dynamics (see Fuhrer, 2017), but keeping the standard assumptions used in the New Keynesian literature.
+When expectational errors are not ruled out, we obtain a Phillips curve containing past expectations of inflation and output, as well as possible positive weights on past inflation, which was not the case in the purely forward-looking model.
+Such a form, built with the standard assumptions used in the New Keynesian literature, can be an alternative way to understand why some recent studies find an influence of past expectations in inflation dynamics (see Fuhrer, 2017).